RezWaki/RezStrafe-v7.0/README.md

 # ChangeLog
 Fixed some strafes bugs

-Added var for "AirSpeed" in "RezStrafe.ini"
+Now you can change your airspeed, to change it find "AirSpeed" line in "RezStrafe.ini" file